Historic Thanksgiving Storms

 Thanksgiving Day Storm

 A storm produced heavy snow in northern New England and upstate New York.
 Snowfall totals in Maine ranged up to 20 inches at Flagstaff Lake.
 Totals in New Hampshire reached as high as 18 inches, at Errol.
 Gales lashed the coast of Maine and New Hampshire.
-A second storm, over the southern and central Rockies, produced nine inches of snow at Kanosh, Utah, and 13 inches at Divide, Colo., with five inches reported at Denver.
+A second storm, over the southern and central Rockies, produced 9 inches of snow at Kanosh, Utah, and 13 inches at Divide, Colo., with 5 inches reported at Denver.

 November 23, 1989